albar965/littlenavmap-manual/src/en/AIRCRAFTPERF.rst

    ``C:\Program Files`` or one of its sub-directories.
 Save the files into your ``Documents`` directory or a sub-directory in there like ``Documents\Little Navmap\Performance``.

+   You can use the folder which is suggested by the :doc:`FOLDERS` dialog.

 .. tip::